practicusai/docs/docs/tutorial/predict.md

 ![](img/predict/mlflow-setup.png)

-When you have a central MLflow database configured, your cloud nodes will automatically switch to using this database, instead of the local ones.
+When you have a central MLflow database configured, your Cloud Workers will automatically switch to using this database, instead of the local ones.

 With a central model database you can: